Management of depression: Treatment resistance

 The risk factors for treatment resistant depression are: the duration of the episode of depression, severity of the episode, if bipolar, lack of improvement in symptoms within the first couple of treatment weeks, anxious or avoidant and borderline comorbidity and old age.
 Treatment resistant depression is best handled with a combination of conventional antidepressant together with atypical antipsychotics.
 Another approach is to try different antidepressants.
 It's inconclusive which approach is superior.
 Treatment resistant depression can be misdiagnosed if subtherapeutic doses of antidepressants is the case, patient nonadherence, intolerable adverse effects or their thyroid disease or other conditions is misdiagnosed as depression.

 Experimental treatments

 Ayahuasca

 Research into ayahuasca has been recommended, given there is limited early evidence of potential antidepressant and anxiolytic effects.

+Bretisilocin

+In March 2026, bretisilocin entered European Medicines Agency's priority medicines (PRIME) scheme for major depressive disorder, while a phase 2 clinical trial was still ongoing.

 Chromium

 Clinical and experimental studies have reported antidepressant activity of chromium particularly in atypical depression, characterized by increased appetite and carbohydrate craving.

 Creatine

 The amino acid creatine, commonly used as a supplement to improve the performance of bodybuilders, has been studied for its potential antidepressant properties.
 A review found that creatine "has the potential to improve these disruptions [of brain metabolism] in some patients, and early clinical trials indicate that it may have efficacy as an antidepressant agent."
 Studies on mice have found that the antidepressant effects of creatine can be blocked by dopamine receptor antagonists such as haloperidol, suggesting that the drug acts on dopamine pathways.